-4.1.4.3 Sustainable Built Form
+3.1.4.3 Sustainable Built Form

-The construction of buildings is a main contributor to pollution.
-The construction process contributes a large amount of the greenhouse gas emissions to the environment.
+The construction of buildings is a large contributor to greenhouse gas emissions.
 Any changes or improvements to where materials are sourced, the type of materials, and construction practices will help reduce the amount of emissions.

-Principle: to encourage the construction of energy efficient buildings
+Principle: to encourage the construction of energy efficient buildings.

-Principle: to encourage sustainable construction practices to reduce greenhouse gas emissions
+Principle: to encourage sustainable construction practices to reduce greenhouse gas emissions.

-Principle: to encourage innovation in design for all aspects of Soper Springs
+Principle: to encourage innovation in design for all aspects of Soper Springs.

-Principle: to provide education to residents and stakeholders regarding sustainable development
+Principle: to provide education to residents and stakeholders regarding sustainable development.

-4.2 Illustrated Urban Design and Sustainability Principles
+3.2 Illustrated Urban Design and Sustainability Principles